 In the worx

 Skorrplap is a South African word whose origins are 'skuur + lap', Afrikaans for 'scouring + cloth'.
 Its contemporary usage is across all our local Bantu languages, and is quotidian.
-The skorrplap is the ubiquitous bête noir of the black household- as though captured and enslaved, hidden under the sink or behind the basin.
+The skorrplap is the bête noir of the black household- as though captured and enslaved, hidden under the sink or behind the basin.
 And yet the skorrplap is an icon, like the bottom feeder.
 When other rags fall out of favour, they fall to the ground, where they cannot get lower, and there they live until they fray away.
-In this chapbook, I examine it and compare it to its pristine counterpart, the fatuku originally vaat doek (the surface, kitchen cloth) and invite the audience to interact with the imagery through a quiz, to distinguish the skorrplap from other mistakable cloths like the waslap (the washing rag), by looking at its context and applying the new knowledge with which I will provide them.
+In this chapbook, I compare the skorrplap to its pristine counterpart, the fatuku originally vaat doek (the surface, kitchen cloth) and invite the audience to interact with the imagery through a quiz, to distinguish the skorrplap from other mistakable cloths like the waslap (the washing rag), by looking at its context and applying the new knowledge with which I will provide them.

 I thank the original compiler and illustrator of this cultural iceberg for structuring what I already knew but need reminding of.
 Many of the elements below the surface, I could not attribute to a cause, in instances where I would perceive a culture gap, but this diagram has furnished me with vocabulary.
 My chapbook will look at concepts of cleanliness and rules of conduct, splicing them with my own experiences living with a partner of a different culture.
 It is my partner in fact who came up with the génial anecdote "Once a skorrplap always a skorrplap'', signalling his understanding of this cultural object and spurring me to let humour lead this long-legged topic.

 Commenced Feb 2022, project in progress.

 Attention designers and book formatters who would like to collaborate on this, I am very open to fun ways of executing it.